raceintospace/raceintospace/doc/manual/manual.md

   <tr>
     <td>48</td>
     <td>Manned Lunar Orbital LM Test</td>
-    <td>A crewed spacecraft flies to the Moon and establishes an orbit.
+    <td>A crewed spacecraft and an LM fly to the Moon and establish an orbit.
 The crew performs an LM test, then returns to Earth.
 Worth 2 LM Points and 5% lunar recon.
-Can double as a Lunar Orbital (if the LM test is a success).
+Can double as a Lunar Orbital.
 A Lunar Orbital is a milestone step for the Lunar Landing.<br/>
 As seen on Apollo 10.<br/>
 This mission requires Duration D.</td>
   </tr>